 Vitamin D is getting its day in the sun, and it is well deserved.
 Known, quite literally, as the sunshine vitamin, this mighty nutrient plays a key role in the health of our bones, nerves, immune systems and more.

-While you can get the vitamin from certain food sources, the sun is the main supplier, which can make it challenging to get enough.
-That's where supplements come in.
+While you can get the vitamin from certain food sources, the sun is the main supplier, which can make it challenging to get enough depending on the seasons where you live.
+That's where supplements can come in handy.

 Best Vitamin D Supplements

 - Best Overall: Nature Made Vitamin D3 ($11.90, Amazon)

 - Best Gummy: Nature Made D3 Adult Gummies ($16.15, Amazon)

 - Best on a Budget: Naturewise Vitamin D3 ($13.99, Naturewise)

 - Best Organic: Garden of Life Mykind Organics Vegan D3 Chewable ($12.99, Amazon)